ozgurshn/topcoderChallenge/README.md

-# TopCode Swift Playground Challenge
+# TopCoder Swift Playground Challenge

 Create a constant array of String